-- Dante Alighieri, The Divine Comedy

 Longtime friends usually know where each other stands on such issues and most all my runnin' partners are very aware of my radical predispositions.
 For those whose epiphanies to the left occurred at about the same age as the massacre victims, after a while, moral indignations and testimonies needn't be issued with anything more than a "knowing look."

 Before that, still heading west, as you drop out of the Cedar Mountains toward that low point that is the Great Salt Lake Desert, you notice the constant evaporations of sinks and lakes, some covering many square miles an inch or so deep.
-They, as we, flaunt a functional shallowness, calmly going about fulfilling seemingly essential but not always recognizable plotlines.

 With Saltair and the Oquirrhs and the Stansburys now occupying the rear-view mirror, the complex beauty of the west desert itself unfolds along I-80's straight beeline toward the narcissisms and indulgences across the state line.
 In the meantime, however, the inherent glories of Basin and Range geology beckon not-yet-weary travelers towards not-necessarily-sought-after absolutions.